As well as the calendar, have a look at this month’s “What’s On?” sheet to find out what is currently happening at St Mark’s.

-Older children (key stage 3) meet Tuesdays in term time in the church lounge, from 5.45 to 7pm.
+Our young people (key stage 3) meet Tuesdays in term time in the church lounge, from 5.45 to 7pm.

 an afternoon meeting with senior citizens in mind, meeting most Tuesday afternoons in the church hall from 2pm.
 The Fellowship has a range of guest speakers, and a time to sing hymns, pray and hear the Christian message.
 The image is from a visit by Neil Baldwin (‘Nello’) in 2015, and you can read a full report on the Diocese of Chester website.